ga4gh/va-spec/schema/va-spec/profiles/def/CohortAlleleFrequencyStudyResult.rst

           - 0..1
           - Indicates when the information content expressed in the Information Entity was generated.
        *  - recordMetadata
-          - #/$defs/RecordMetadata
+          - `RecordMetadata <../core-im/core.json#/$defs/RecordMetadata>`_
           - 0..1
           - Metadata that applies to a specific concrete record of information as encoded in a particular system.
-       *  - dataItems
+       *  - dataItem
-          - `DataItem <../core-im/core.json#/$defs/DataItem>`_
+          - object
-          - 0..m
+          - 0..1
-          - A Data Item  that is included in the StudyResult because it pertains to the entity that is the 'focus'.
-This data can directly describe this focus, or represent metadata about data in the Result were generated.
+          - An item of data that is included in the StudyResult because it pertains to the 'focus' of the result.
+This data can directly describe this 'focus' (e.g. the population frequency of an allele focus), or  represent metadata about how data about the 'focus' were generated (e.g the sequencing method used to  determine this allele frequency).
+       *  - type
+          - string
+          - 1..1
+          - MUST be "CohortAlleleFrequencyStudyResult".
        *  - sourceDataSet
           - `DataSet <../core-im/core.json#/$defs/DataSet>`_
           - 0..m